Neeltyper001/InterviewQuestions/README.md

-# Questions
+# InterviewQuestions
-This repo contains question answers
+This repo contains some Interview based question answers.